jcao02/lafabrika-backoffice-backend/README.md

 To start developing:
   1. Go to `services/database` and run `docker build . -t lafabrika/database:0.0.1`
+  2. Run `npm install` in each service and model that contains a package.json
-  2. Go to the root folder and run `docker-compose up`
+  3. Go to the root folder and run `docker-compose up`